princeton-vl/CoqGym/README.md

 ## 2. Using CoqGym in Docker

 As a less painful alternative to [installing CoqGym](#1-installing-coqgym) from scratch, we provide a [Docker image with everything pre-installed](https://hub.docker.com/r/yangky11/coq-gym).
-The image is built from this [Dockerfile](./Dockerfile).
+The image was built from this [Dockerfile](./Dockerfile).
 It includes the CoqGym dataset, proof steps extracted from the dataset, our pre-trained ASTactic model, and all necessary dependencies such as OPAM, Z3, CVC4, Vampire, and E Prover.
 You shouldn't need to download anything else if you choose to use the Docker image.